hundredrabbits/thebook/north_pacific_logbook.md

 I wasn't afraid, or panicked, just disappointed?
 This is not how I wanted it to end.

 Then, the world became clear again, Pino righted itself, as sailboats tend to do.
 I rose with it, clinging onto the lower lifelines, hanging outside of the boat.
-I was tethered to the boat — thank goodness.
+I was tethered to Pino — thank goodness.
 My lifejacket had popped open too, encircling my head like a lion's mane.
 I was dragging halfway into the water, coughing up salt water.
-The water was warm, thankfully, we were still in the kuro shio, a warm current that runs along the East Coast of Japan, and far into the Pacific.
+The water was warm, thankfully, we were still in the Kuroshio.
 I realized what had just happened then, and screamed for Devine.
 Suddenly, the severity of the event had dawned on me.
 I saw him work his way out of the companionway, completely shook up.
 Our dodger was ripped off deck, in shreds, and the flexi panel on it was broken in half.
 The propane bin that was attached to the stern rail was laying on its side, its bindings had snapped off.

 Devine ran to me, and tried to lift me up, but couldn't.
 "Is something dragging you under???"
 He yelled, panicked.
 "NO!"
 I replied, "It's the weight of the water in my clothes!
 MY boots are full of water!
 Winch me up!"
-I was wearing tall rubber boots when it happened, they do a good job of keeping water out when sailing,s but in this particular instance, their impermability was problematic.
+I was wearing tall rubber boots when it happened, they do a good job of keeping water out when sailing, but in this particular instance, their impermability was problematic.
 When people fall overboard, a common tactic is to tie a halyard to a point on their lifejacket, and to winch them out.
 Our halyard winches and lines were covered in broken dodger pieces, it was hard to reach them.
 I had an idea then.
 "TAKE MY LEG!"
 I yelled, as I managed to lift my right leg up so he could help me get it above the lower life line.
 It worked.
 Once that leg was up, it gave me enough lift so he could grab my other leg, and then it was easy to climb to safety.
 I imagined then how difficult it would have been to get me out of the water, had my tether been longer.
 At that moment, I wished for an even shorter tether.
-The boat was in a heave to, because it had rounded 180 degrees.
-Devine secured it into a proper heave to, locking the tiller so we could assess the damage.
+The had rounded 180 degrees.
+Devine secured it into a heave-to, lashing the tiller so we could assess the damage.

 We left the outside as it was, and went inside.
 I was eager to get somewhere safe.
 The cabin was an incredible mess.
 "We're dead," Devine said.
 In truth, we were fine, but he was shook up and the inside of the boat looked worse than it was.
 When the wave broke at our stern,  Devine was thrown from one side of the boat to the other, the produce jumped out of the baskets, some of the floor boards were flipped over, a bottle of cooking oil lept out of the fridge and emptied its contents over a cushion and onto the floor, a 5 liter jar of umeshu (Japanese plum wine) leapt out of that same space and hit the ceiling on the opposite side, exploding onto the navigation table and instruments.
 All our charts were wet, our passports too.
 I usually stash them in dry bags, but I didn't do it this time and I'm not sure why I didn't?
 There was umeshu EVERYWHERE.
 The stink of it covered everything.

 We sat on the sticky, wet floor, wide-eyed and thinking: "Did that just happen?"
 I'd read of boats being knocked-over, or 'pooped' many times before, but reading about it is different than having it happen to you.
 I downed a can of ginger ale.
 "You almost lost me," I said to Devine, pained at the thought.
 He came over and we stayed in each other's arms, for what felt like...forever.
 He smiled and looked at me afterward.
 "You want to get married?"
 I laughed out loud when he said this.
+Devine knew how I felt about marriage, because he too shared my views on it.
+We've been together a long, long time, for 14 or so years.
+We had spoken about it before, but neither of us cared enough to do it.
+"Husband" and "wife" are words that carries a lot of ideological baggage.
+At this point though, we were agitated, we wanted to make promises to each other, and were willing to do away with our pre-existing thoughts on marriage.

 "Yea.
+Okay.
 Fuck it.
 Let's do it."
 I said.
-We made a promise then, that if we made it back home to Canada, alive, that we'd get married and that we'd try and be content with less.
+If we made it back home to Canada, alive, we'd get married and that we'd try and be content with less.
 We don't need to cross an ocean to be happy, surely?

 ##### 1100
 Got the boat back in order.
-We saw the extent of the damage: no more dodger, the wind meter was dead, no 100 watt solar panel, no back solar panel support, rig is ok, sails are ok, and the engine is ok.
+We saw the extent of the damage: no more dodger, the wind meter was dead, no 100-watt solar panel, no back solar panel support, rig is ok, sails are ok, and the engine is ok.

 We spent the day heaving to, trying to relax.
 We made a plan not to panic, and to go forward.
 It's a long way to anywhere from here, and we've got to keep going, even if it is scary.
 We've got to keep going.
-No one was coming to get us out, we had to get ourselves out.
+No one is coming to get us out, we have to get ourselves out.

 ##### 1700
 We slept in each other's arms, with alarms on to warn us off coming ships.
 We don't usually do this, but with both AIS and radar, we felt safe doing it, and anyway, after this ordeal, we needed this time together.